S0yabean76/code-institute-challenges/README.md

 ## Challenge 10

 After watching the rest of unit videos from this lesson, try to update just one of the sections of your landing page to look unique.
 You can use whatever you like to achieve this, and the design can be entirely up to you.

+## Challenge 11

+Write a mixin called box.
+It accepts two arguments: size and background-color.
+The size should be set to width and height should be half of the size.
+Create a box class that will include that mixin.
+Pass 200px as a value for the size and #bada55 color for the background-color property.
+Generate the css file with the same name as your scss file.